jmcook1186/FloodInsuranceLink/README.md

 # FloodInsuranceChainlink

 This is a repository for a super-simplified flood insurance protocol using smart contracts.
 A solidity contract is deployed to Ethereum and a Chainlink oracle delivers flood warning data for a UK town.
 If the flood warning is above a user-defined threshold, LINK tokens held int he contract are paid out to the customer/insuree.
 If the flood warning level is below the threshold, the funds are returned to the insurer/contract owner.
-All transactions are paid in LINK, apart from the transaction as which is paid in ETH.
+Oracle gas is paid in LINK, transaction gas is paid in ETH, and the insurance payout is settled in a new ERC20 token ("FLOOD") defined for this project.

+This project is described in detail at https://tothepoles.co.uk/category/eolink/ although this repo is usually a commit or two ahead of the explanatory posts.

 This project started with the [brownie chainlink-mix](https://github.com/smartcontractkit/chainlink-mix).

-This repo is quite basic and I have documented the development process at my [website](https://www.tothepoles.co.uk).
-I strongly recommend starting with the beginner walkthroughs using Remix to [learn the basics.](https://docs.chain.link/docs/beginners-tutorial)and other materials at the same site.
 None of this is intended for deployment anywhere other than a local blockchain or on Kovan - it is a learning tool only and is still under development!

 ## Prerequisites